A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 The WEATHER in Italy varies.
 The long Italian Peninsula stretches from the Swiss Alps to the warm waters of the Mediterranean, through its length run mountain ranges and terrains of every conceivable nature.
 In the winter, the cold northern winds blow down from central Europe bringing precipitation and cold weather.
 In the summer, the warm winds from the Sahara bring heat and the occasionally dusting of sand from the great desert that arrive as far north as Rome.
 The village of Musi having an annual average of 130.4 inches of rain is the wettest place in Italy.
 Accuweather has current temperatures in the country.

 Italy has over 57,000 species of WILDLIFE recorded (more than a third of all European wildlife).
-Mammals unique to Italy include the Corsican Hare, the Sardinian Long-eared Bat, the Apennine Shrew, the Udine Shrew, and the Calabria Pine Vole.
+Mammals unique to Italy include the Corsican Hare, the Sardinian Long-eared Bat, the Udine Shrew, and the Calabria Pine Vole. the Apennine Shrew endemic to Italy.
+The Appenine Wolf is a subspecies of grey wolf native to the Italian Peninsula and strictly protected.
+The Apennine Chamois is called “the world’s most beautiful chamois”.
+The Marsican Brown Bear is the symbol of the Park of Abruzzo and is an exclusive endemic species to central Italy.
 Some animals are endangered.
-The Italian Wolf is the State Animal.
-The
+The Wolf is the national animal.

 Italy has ZOOS and Aquariums. .
 The Aquarium of Genoa is the largest aquarium in Italy and the 2nd largest in Europe.
 ZooSafari is one of the largest zoos in Europe.
 Giardino Zoo has nightly tours to observe nocturnal animals.